-MITE AWAY QUICK STRIPSTM Active ingredient: 46.7% Formic Acid
+MITE AWAY QUICK STRIPSTM Application

+Active ingredient: 46.7% Formic Acid

-FOR CONTROL OF VARROA MITES OR TRACHEAL MITES The label can be found online at: http://pr-rp.hc-sc.gc.ca/1_1/pr_web.ve1?p_ukid=21247
+FOR CONTROL OF VARROA MITES OR TRACHEAL MITES

-Refer to product labels for instructions on specific product use.
+The label can be found online at: http://pr-rp.hc-sc.gc.ca/ls-re/index-eng.php (search "miteaway) Refer to product labels for instructions on specific product use.

 Precautions: DO NOT get in eyes, on skin or on clothing.
 Avoid inhaling vapour.
 Wear goggles, chemically-resistant gloves, long sleeves and full-length pants or coveralls, and boots when handling formic acid.
 Work outdoors, and always stand upwind of the use location.
 Formic acid vapours may disturb colony activities and may result in queen rejection or a slight increase in bee mortality, especially at temperatures above 33°C. Avoid contact with surfaces or objects made of metal.